Chris Crouch was anti-vaccine. Now his pregnant wife had covid, and he faced a terrible choice.

 ‘A bad, bad deal’

 For Chris, the next 10 days blurred together.
-He wasn’t allowed to leave the room because he was also assumed to have coronavirus.
+He wasn’t allowed to leave the hospital room because he was also assumed to have the coronavirus.
 He’d joke to the doctors and nurses every morning, “I bet you’re tired of seeing me …”

 Chris had never lost anyone close to him.
 And as he stared at his wife and saw her suffering, he couldn’t shake the question that kept popping into his head: “Was this my fault?”